dotnet/arcade/cmake-scenarios.md

 Flow of events:

- 1. Create a new VSTS build definition that runs the build command of the repository.
+ 1. Created a new VSTS build definition that runs the build command of the repository.
- 2. Ensure the builds succeeds
+ 2. Ensured the builds succeed

 ### Outcome #1: Official builds consume the declared version of CMake.